Jaydixit-tech/SwiftBites-Minor-Project/README.md

 ## Acknowledgments

+# 🥡 SwiftBites – Food Delivery Website

-SwiftBites is a responsive food delivery web application built using HTML, CSS, JavaScript, and Python.
-It allows users to browse menus, place orders, and track deliveries in real time.
+SwiftBites is a modern and responsive food delivery web application designed to make online ordering simple and fast.
+It provides a user-friendly interface for customers and a management panel for administrators.

-🔧 Features:
+---

+## 🚀 Features

-#User registration and login
+- 🍔 User registration and login

-#Interactive menu with search & filter

-#Cart and order management
+- 📋 Browse and search menu items
+- 🛒 Add to cart and manage orders
+- 📦 Track delivery status (planned)

-#Admin panel for restaurant management
+- ⚙️ Admin dashboard for restaurant management

-#Clean UI and responsive design
+- 💻 Responsive design for mobile and desktop